 About Lake Bled

-At the edge of the Triglav National Park lies emerald-green Lake Bled.
-On a small island in the middle is a 9th century church and overlooking the lake is a majestic mediaeval castle, the whole scene is set against the incredible backdrop of the Julian Alps.
-Bled also offers a proud tradition of thermal springs and a curative climate which have long made it one of Europe's finest mountain resorts all year round.
+At the edge of the Triglav National Park lies Lake Bled.
+On a small island in the middle is a 9th century church with a baroque tower and overlooking the lake is a mediaeval castle.
+The whole scene is set against the incredible backdrop of the Julian Alps.
+Bled also offers a tradition of thermal springs and a curative climate which have long made it one of Europe's finest mountain resorts all year round.

-The beginnings of contemporary, organised tourism at Bled go back to the year 1855.
-Then Arnold Rikli, a Swiss citizen was among the first ones to recognize the favourable position of Bled and its climatic advantages enabling a long bathing season.
-At Bled, he arranged his air, sun and water bathing, he built the necessary structures and achieved good success in his curative treatment.
-Bled became well known throughout Europe and started inviting and attracting, in tradition to Rikli's patients, an ever-increasing number of other guests.
-A great contribution to this was made by much better railway connections; Bled has two railway stations - the later one BLED LAKE on the Munich - Trieste railway line.
+The beginnings of organised tourism at Bled go back to 1855.
+Arnold Rikli, a Swiss citizen, was among the first to recognize the favourable position of Bled and its climatic advantages which enabled a long bathing season.
+At Bled he arranged air, sun and water bathing, he built the necessary structures and achieved success in his curative treatments.
+Bled became well known throughout Europe and started inviting and attracting an ever-increasing number of other guests.
+A great contribution to this was made by much better railway connections; Bled has two railway stations - the main one is on the Munich to Trieste railway line.
 Today there are 7000 inhabitants of Bled, primarily engaged in tourism and catering activities.

-In recent years all the old hotels have been completely renovated and a number of new hotels and pensions have been opened.
-An attractive summer season has been combined with the introduction of a winter season with the construction of a ski centre, sports hall with a skating ring, a golf course, new tennis courts, a rowing centre and the casino.
-Several covered and open swimming pools and other facilities for an active recreation as well as entertainment by day and night, satisfying the expectations of all Bled's guests.
+In recent years all the old hotels have been completely renovated and a number of new hotels and pensions have opened.
+An attractive summer season has been combined with the introduction of a winter season with the construction of a ski centre, sports hall with a skating rink, a golf course, new tennis courts, a rowing centre and the casino.
+Several covered and open-air swimming pools and other facilities for active recreation as well as entertainment by day and night will satisfy the expectations of all Bled's guests.